mitsei/CLIx_Unplatform_obsolete/README.md

 Session ID notes
 -------------------
 When a browser visits unplatform content, a session_uuid cookie is set if one does not exist.
-That cookie is available until the browser is closed. session_uuid cookies regenerate on user timeouts and "finish" events.
+That cookie is available until the browser is closed. session_uuid cookies regenerate on user inactivity timeouts and "finish" events.

 API notes